 Drawing from the wellspring of the founding story, Lasallian association calls us to remain united-Indivisa Manent-for the mission of Lasallian education in our times.
-Saint John Baptist de La Salle and his first Brothers gave birth to association, which-to this day-draws from the deep wells of their encounter with the Holy Spirit.
+Saint John Baptist de

+La Salle and his first Brothers gave birth to association, which-to this day-draws from the deep wells of their encounter with the Holy Spirit.
 The foundational motivation of De La Salle and his Brothers was to establish Christian schools as a sign of the reign of God here and now and as a means of salvation.

 Salvation is both a human reality and a religious concept rooted in hope.
-De La Salle religious concept rooted in hope.
 De La Salle posits that God's will is that everyone be saved.
-Here, Brother Luke Salm, FSC, theologian-educator,
+Here, Brother Luke Salm, FSC, theologian-educator, interrogates the notion of salvation at the heart of Lasallian education: salvation means wholeness that involves all our being.
+The Lasallian perspective is salvation from "failure and disintegration of every kind" and to promote "health instead of sickness, knowledge instead of ignorance ... relationship